Creatige/Creatige-App/README.md

 - [x] The current signed in user is persisted across app restarts

-- [ ] The user profile shows the user’s creations
+- [x] The user profile shows the user’s creations

 - [x] User can tap on a post and it will display a detailed view of that post

 - [x] User will be able to create AI generated pictures using a text description on the creation screen

 - [x] User will be able to create AI generated pictures using a text description and an initialization image taken with the phone camera on the creation screen

-- [ ] User receives push notifications to notify them their image is ready

 - [x] Detail view shows comments